ArcDelta/RHH-Ports/ports/released/gamemakerengine/ufo50/README.md

 #### ON A DESKTOP COMPUTER:
 - Download [GMLoader](https://github.com/phil-macrocheira/GMLoader-UFO50) and extract it.
 Not to be confused with the GMLoader that runs GMS games.
 - Download the mods you want and put them in the `my mods` folder.
-- Download the `UFO50 v1.7.6 for PortMaster.zip` from this repository and extract it to the `my mods` folder.
 - Start `UFO 50 Mod Installer.exe` and UNCHECK the `UFO50 Modding Framework` mod.
-- Check the boxes for `UFO50 v1.7.6 for PortMaster` as well as other mods you want to merge into your game.
+- Check the boxes for mods you want to merge into your game.
 - Click the `Install Mods` button.
 Wait for confirmation your mods were installed.

-#### ON YOUR PORTMASTER DEVICE
+#### ON YOUR RETRO HANDHELD DEVICE
 - Copy all the game data to `ufo50/assets`.
 - Run the port.
 The patcher gui will appear and begin processing your modifications.